zoltanctoth/ceu-cloud-class/further-resource_tamas.md

 #### Jefferson Frank Blog

 Jefferson Frank is the only global recruitment agency dedicated solely to AWS technology.
-They started a blog with information on recruitment as well as the technical aspects of AWS.
-Explaining and describing each service of AWS.
-If you would like to pursue a career in the area of AWS, it would also give you tips and insights.
+Jefferson Frank has been servicing the AWS recruitment market, thereby indicating their proficiency in different aspects of AWS.
+They started a blog with information on recruitment as well as the technical aspects of AWS, explaining and describing each service of AWS.

+The posts on Jefferson Frank AWS Blog also provide information on new trends in AWS Cloud from a business perspective.
+In addition, readers can also find posts on determining the ideal action for different scenarios, such as the impact of wrong cloud hire on businesses.
+The blog also helps AWS professionals find new avenues for improving their specialization.

 * Website https://www.jeffersonfrank.com/insights